niladrridas/niladrridas/README.md

 Network Security Architect | Hardware Developer
 -----------------------------------------------

+have expanded my knowledge through courses on Coursera, specifically focusing on embedded machine learning and computer vision with hardware.
+These courses have equipped me with valuable insights into cutting-edge technologies, further complementing my skills in electronics, communication engineering, and parallel computer science.
+I am now adept at applying these learnings to real-world scenarios, making me well-prepared for challenges in the field.

-Have been actively engaged in learning electronics, communication engineering, and parallel computer science, primarily through web design on platforms like Wix and various other cloud services.
-Notably, I have successfully developed a powerful microprocessor with ARM architecture, which serves as a reliable and exceptional tool for programmers or hackers.
-In addition to my hardware development skills, I am involved in professional training, particularly with CISCO hardware.
-My expertise extends to troubleshooting servers and working with Linux Debian and other server operating systems in a cloud environment.
-My ultimate goal is to secure a position in a prominent company specializing in mainframe, quantum, or supercomputing technologies.
-I am enthusiastic about contributing my skills to cutting-edge advancements in the field.
-To pursue this dream, I am actively showcasing my achievements and skills in my resume and portfolio.
-I am also staying abreast of the latest industry developments and actively seeking networking opportunities within the field.
+In addition to my coursework, I have successfully developed a powerful microprocessor with ARM architecture, providing a robust solution for programmers and hackers alike.
+Furthermore, my professional training involves working with CISCO hardware, server troubleshooting with Linux Debian, and managing server operating systems in a cloud environment.

+My goal is to secure a position in a leading company specializing in mainframe, quantum, or supercomputing technologies.
+I am enthusiastic about contributing my diverse skill set to advancements in these fields.
+To pursue this objective, I actively showcase my achievements and skills through my resume and portfolio, and I remain committed to staying updated on the latest industry developments.

 * 🌍  I'm based in Kolkata
 * ✉️  You can contact me at [niladri.das@lpu.in](mailto:niladri.das@lpu.in)